LeeT27/ScatterV/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/523cbb7f-60a8-4af3-8a8a-351891f9e6c8" />

 Another success!
-The random number masked between 0x0007 and the LSFR was 0x0005 (5 in decimal), added by 1, and then was squared to store the value 0x0024 (36 in decimal) into x3.
+The random number masked between 0x0007 and the LFSR was 0x0005 (5 in decimal), added by 1, and then was squared to store the value 0x0024 (36 in decimal) into x3.
 Now I get to move on to synthesizing the FPGA to simulate the monte carlo program.
 ### Part 2 Reflection Notes
 - Pipelining the processor was honestly a lot more fun than part 1, where I had to implement the RISC-V ISA.
 This was because I got to work with a module structure that was already functional compared to nothing, therefore I was sure of every mistake in the pipelining, where it was a lot easier to track and isolate.
 Changing each register to its pipelined versions felt like a fun little puzzle, where I had to keep visualizing each different instruction going through the five stages and how the register values should change across the 5 stages.
 - The register groups made the top module look a LOT more organized than in single-cycle, as I could now easily select a signal/register based on what stage it's in.
-When I initially attempted pipelining ScatterV, I would try to stick with only the double stage name registers like id_ex or mem_wb, but I found it to be a lot neater by seperating the flip-flop outputs to the double stage names and the combinational outputs to the single stage names.
+When I initially attempted pipelining ScatterV, I would try to stick with only the double stage name registers like id_ex or mem_wb, but I found it to be a lot neater by separating the flip-flop outputs to the double stage names and the combinational outputs to the single stage names.
 - I was surprised to find that there were so many different ways I could've designed this.
 A good example was when I was trying to extract `id_opcode` from the instruction.
 I could've either latched `if_instruction[6:0]` via a flip-flop to `id_opcode`, or I could've waited for `if_id_instruction` to come out of its flip-flop so that I could combinationally assign `if_id_instruction[6:0]` to `id_opcode`.
 I discovered that there are different minor benefits and tradeoffs to each approach: additional pipeline register vs more fanout.
 - I did have to change the `data_memory` reads to be synchronous instead of asynchronous like in the single-cycle model.
 While many textbooks on pipelined RISC-V architecture utilize asynchronous reads, synthesis on the FPGA would cause problems as the asynchronous reads would prevent the memory from being inferred as BRAM.
 RAM would have to be built out of lookup tables (LUT), causing very large combinational paths → lower max clock speed.
 By making reading synchronous, the RAM can be mapped to the BRAM, leaving more space for LUTs to be used for other combinational logic.
 Because of this however, RAM read data is ready a clock cycle later, meaning that in the case of a load use hazard, an extra stall cycle on top of the first one is needed wait for the data to be read and forwarded.
 In future processor projects, I plan to find ways to mitigate the two cycle stall problem.
 - At times it got a little confusing when I added the mem stage name registers because some of my control signals also started with "mem".
 For more than half this part of the project, I kept getting confused by the names, so I just renamed the control signals to be less ambiguous.
 For example, I changed the signal name of "mem_read" to "ram_read".